-We also note that improvements need to be made to ensure that agency emergency communication processes between Sound Transit and King County Metro are robust.
+We also note that improvements need to be made to ensure that agency emergency communication processes between Sound Transit and King County Metro are robust if a similar unprecedented event occurs; or at worst, a severe emergency or accident occurs in the future.

-As we noted throughout this audit, there were instances where communications protocols were ineffective from the Link Control Center to affected staff; and from operators to passengers.
+As we noted throughout this audit, there were numerous instances where communications protocols were ineffective; from the Link Control Center to affected staff; and from operators to passengers; and amongst agency staff.
 All communications protocols need to be strengthened and enhanced.